milktea292/ND-2021-Spring-MachineLearning/Genome_DBSCAN_KMean++/README.md

 The size of the original dataset is (995 rows × 10104 columns).
 Here I utilized the first and second principal component for unsupervised learning.
 Codes are explained in ipynb file, please feel free to check it out.

-### Using First and Second Principal Component Graph for Unsupervised Learning
+### Using First vs Second Principal Component Graph for Unsupervised Learning
 <div style="text-align:center"><img src="./Images/pic1.png" width="500">

 ### Using KMEANS++ Model to Perform Unsupervised Learning